HanDuyNguyen/Data-Science-Projects/Prostate Cancer Detection/README.md

 ## Instruction

-The file <!---
-your comment goes here
-and here
---> contains the main codes of this project.
+The file [](ProstrateCancerDetectionUnet.ipynb) contains the main codes of this project.